The role of a credit note in invoicing

 How to register credit notes in your accounting software

 If you’re familiar with the invoicing process, you’ve more than likely heard of a credit note.
-It’s possible you’ve issued one or been on the receiving end of a credit note.
+It’s possible you’ve issued one before or been on the receiving end of a credit note.
 But it can be slightly confusing when it comes to knowing when and how to issue a credit note.

 Credit notes are typically connected to an invoice and allow complete or partial cancellation of a sale.
 Because there are strict laws around deleting invoices in many countries, a credit note should be used instead to cancel the sale.